-The index tree is built by iteratively grouping images by the affinity propagation [32] with default parameter value, preference = 1.
-In this grouping, the shape context [29] is used to measure the similarity between two segmented character images.
-In our cascade contour filtering, each image is associated with a representative pose with the most similar contour.
+The index tree is built by iteratively clustering images by affinity propagation [34] with default parameter value (preference = 1).
+Shape context [31] is used to measure the similarity between two segmented character images for clustering.
+In the cascade contour filtering stage, each image is associated with a representative pose having the most similar contour.
 Hence, for computational efficiency, we first group representative poses (3000 poses in total).
-When a group contains less than 10 representative poses, each pose is replaced by the character images associated to it.
+When a group contains less than 10 representative poses, each pose is replaced by the character images associated with it.
 This iterative grouping leads to a tree of height 6.